Module 2 explores identity and the body’s inner axis across four weekends dedicated to the spine, core, breath, and chest.

 The Hero’s Journey

-Breath as the force of integration; Uddyiana Bandha
+Breath as the force of integration; Uddiyana Bandha

-The module examines the mechanics of spinal movement and muscular stabilization, including a dive into the relationship between diaphragm, psoas, and pelvic floor, and ways in which pressure systems anchor movement.
-A dedicated weekend introduces the autonomic nervous system and explores how rhythm, pacing, and breath influence regulation.
-Work with the rib cage and thoracic mobility gradually opens the space of the chest and connects breath, spine, and posture.
-Together these explorations establish the spine, breath, and core as an integrated center for practice and teaching.
+Physically, the module examines the mechanics of spinal movement and muscular stabilization, including a deep-dive into the relationship between the diaphragm, psoas, and pelvic floor, and the ways in which internal pressure systems anchor movement.
+One weekend is dedicated to the autonomic nervous system, exploring how rhythm, pacing, and breath influence regulation.
+Finally, work with the rib cage and thoracic mobility gradually opens the chest, linking breath, spine, and posture.
+Key questions guide the physical journey throughout: how do breath and spinal movement shape perception and embodied experience?
+How does the body organize around support, pressure, and release?
+And how can yoga support self-regulation?

 January 8 — 10, 2027: Spine